 Your Illustrations are Done

-Once the illustrations are done, the illustrator will give you a PDF file that you will send off to the book designer and/or book formatter.
+Once the illustrations are done, the illustrator will give you a PDF file or the individual illustrations, including the cover.
+You will send everything to the book designer/formatter.

-When done, the book formatter or designer will give you print-ready files for ebook upload and print upload to sites like Amazon (retailer) or IngramSpark (aggregator).
+When done, the designer will give you print-ready files for ebook upload and print upload to sites like Amazon (retailer and distributor) or IngramSpark (aggregator).

 You will take the print-ready files and upload them to whatever retailer or book distributor you intend to use.